JaredCorduan/CIPs/CIP-1694/README.md

 * the SPOs approve of the action (the stake controlled by the SPOs who vote 'Yes' meets a certain threshold over the total registered voting stake)

 > **Warning**
-> As explained below, different stake distributions apply to DReps and SPOs.
+> As explained above, different stake distributions apply to DReps and SPOs.

 ##### Requirements